 Bring Your Own

 One final option (and definitely for the more advanced user) is to take an existing router and reflash it with custom, open source firmware such as OpenWrt .
 The Archer models I mentioned above can be flashed, and you can also buy a BT Home Hub 5 (which has an integrated modem), preflashed with OpenWrt, from eBay at around £20.
 The advantage of this is that it offers the advanced features (and more besides) of the third party routers you can buy, but at a fraction of the cost.
 However, for support you are totally on your own (or reliant on Hither Green IT ).
-One reason you might want to do this is to be able to apply something called “Smart Queue Management (SQM)” to your connection to improve performance for VOIP calls or online gaming (there will be a separate blog article on this coming up, so keep an eye out!)
+One reason you might want to do this is to be able to apply something called “Smart Queues Management (SQM)” to your connection to improve performance for VOIP calls or online gaming - you can find out more about this in Part 4 of this guide.

 You can also buy professional grade routers from companies like Ubiquiti or Mikrotik , or build your own and run something like pfSense .
 But these options are really for the advanced user comfortable with in-depth configuration.

 For most people, it would be better to either use the ISP provided router, or buy one with some advanced features that are fairly easy to configure, such as the Archer C7/A7.

 So, you’ve chosen one of the three options above, but you’ve hit one of the most common problems I get at Hither Green IT - your WiFi either doesn’t go far enough or is too slow (or both!)
 This is a whole other consideration when it comes to home networking, one which I will cover in Part 2 and Part 3 !